 | Discovery | 8% | 3% |

-TechStart's solution: they abandoned PMax and shifted budgets to traditional Search campaigns where they could control allocation.
+TechStart abandoned PMax entirely and shifted budgets to traditional Search campaigns where they could control allocation.

 The Former Google Engineer's Admission